 3 Best Savings Account Types Every Arizonan Should Have

-With a savings account, you earn interest, or a percentage of your balance, on the money in your account.
-Credit unions often call these 'dividends' and pay a rate on both savings AND checking accounts.
+See what we did there?😂 With a savings account, you earn interest, or a percentage of your balance, on the money in your account.
+Credit unions often call these earnings dividends and pay a rate on both savings AND checking accounts.

-When banks advertise the interest rates on their savings accounts, they tell you the nominal rate and the annual percentage yield (APY).
-The nominal, or named rate, is the rate they pay.
+Banks and credit unions will tell you the nominal rate and the annual percentage yield (APY).
+The nominal or named rate is the flat rate they pay.
 The APY is what you earn over the course of a year, expressed as a percentage of your principal.
 This includes funds earned via compound interest.
 The amount of money you earn depends on whether the account pays simple or compound interest, and how often the interest is compounded.